bcgov/mobile-developer-guide/docs/app_management.md

 ### Apple ID
 Any email address may be used to create an account on App Store Connect.
 It does not need to be one associated with an Apple ID.
 But, the user will [need to create an Apple ID](https://developer.apple.com/help/app-store-connect/manage-your-team/add-and-edit-users) when activating the account.
-A person may have more than one role.
-For example, a user may have both the App Manager and Customer Support roles.
-Please consult Apple's [Program Roles](https://developer.apple.com/support/roles/) documentation for the functions available to each role.
-The following sections describe the purpose of each role.

 ## Managing user access to Google Play Console